Current Account in Croatia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In June, industrial production plunged 5.6% in working-day adjusted terms over the same month last year, contrasting May’s soft 0.2% expansion.
+Industrial production fell 0.4% in working-day adjusted terms over the same month last year in November, contrasting October’s 0.3% year-on-year rise.

 December 16, 2019

 Consumer prices fell 0.2% over the prior month in November, following October’s 0.4% increase.